WrestleMania V: Other feuds

-The second main feud heading into WrestleMania was between Rick Rude and The Ultimate Warrior over the WWF Intercontinental Heavyweight Championship.
+The second main feud heading into WrestleMania was between Rick Rude and Ultimate Warrior over the WWF Intercontinental Heavyweight Championship.
 Rude and Warrior were booked to face each other in a "Super Posedown" at Royal Rumble in January 1989.
 The winner had to be decided by a fan reaction, where Warrior won the posedown.
 After the posedown, an angry Rude attacked Warrior.
-This led to a feud between the two and an Intercontinental Heavyweight Title match at WrestleMania.
+This led to a feud between the two and an Intercontinental Heavyweight Championship match at WrestleMania.

-The other main match on the undercard was Demolition (Ax and Smash) versus The Powers of Pain (The Barbarian and The Warlord), and Mr. Fuji in a handicap match for the WWF Tag Team Championship.
+The other main match on the undercard was Demolition (Ax and Smash) versus the Powers of Pain (The Barbarian and The Warlord), and Mr. Fuji in a handicap match for the WWF Tag Team Championship.
 Demolition was a dominant heel tag team since its debut in early 1987.
 They defeated Strike Force (Tito Santana and Rick Martel) for the titles at WrestleMania IV.
-They had a successful feud with The Hart Foundation during their early reign.
-In the summer of 1988, a powerhouse babyface tag team The Powers of Pain debuted and feuded with Demolition over the tag titles.
+They had a successful feud with the Hart Foundation during their early reign.
+In the summer of 1988, a powerhouse babyface tag team The Powers of Pain were brought into the WWF by Santana after Demolition injured Martel.
+The Powers feuded with Demolition over the tag titles, acting as mercenaries to avenge both the title loss and Martel's injury.
 At Survivor Series, Demolition's manager Mr. Fuji turned on them after causing them to lose their Survivor Series match, culminating in a double turn as Demolition turned babyfaces and Powers of Pain turned heels.
-Powers of Pain made Mr. Fuji their manager, leading to their WrestleMania encounter with Demolition for the tag titles in a 3-on-2 handicap match.
+Powers of Pain made Mr. Fuji their manager, leading to their WrestleMania encounter with Demolition for the tag titles in a handicap match.
+Martel meanwhile returned from his injury at the 1989 Royal Rumble and was scheduled to reunite with Santana at WrestleMania.